-Problem 2.60 (Hamiltonian Cycle).
+Problem 2.68 (Hamiltonian Cycle).
 The input is a graph G = (V, E).
 In the Hamiltonian cycle problem we want to know whether there exists a cycle in G which contains each node of the graph exactly once.

-- Hamiltonian cycle was among the first problems that were shown to be NP-complete. - In practice, cities often have different distances between each other.
+• Hamiltonian cycle was among the first problems that were shown to be NP-complete.